Kepler's Dark Worlds: a Low Albedo for an Ensemble of Neptunian and Terran Exoplanets: Acknowledgments

 Our model accounts for both the thermal and reflected light component of an exoplanetary phase curve, and there is a certain degree of trade-off between the two.
 This degeneracy means that low signal-to-noise phase curves, as might be expected for small planets, can have marginalized posterior distributions for albedo and greenhouse factor which, when taken independently, appear consistent with zero and thus a null detection.
 Accordingly, when considering the basic question as to whether any kind of signal is detected or not, inspection of marginalized one-dimensional model parameter posteriors is not the most robust tool.
 Instead, we argue that it is better to compute the amplitude of the phase curve directly at each posterior sample and then construct an a-posteriori amplitude distribution when evaluating detection significance.
 Since the phase curve model is non-sinusoidal, a simple amplitude estimate is not directly available, but we can easily compute the root mean square (RMS) amplitude of any given phase curve model, which is suitable as a proxy for signal amplitude.

 The RMS amplitude posterior for the Terran worlds, shown in Figure~\ref{fig:rms_posteriors}, shows no strong offset from zero and thus appears compatible with a null detection.
-Taking the median and surrounding 68.3\% quantile, the amplitude is measured to be $53_{-35}^{+63}$\,parts per \textit{billion} - a remarkably precise photometric precision even by \kepler's standards.
+Taking the median and surrounding 68.3\% quantile, the amplitude is measured to be $53_{-40}^{+60}$\,parts per \textit{billion} - a remarkably precise photometric precision even by \kepler's standards.
 As a result, we treat the albedo and greenhouse factor, model parameters which are degenerate yet control amplitude, as also being null detections.
+These null detections are corroborated by peaks in the posterior distributions at $A_{B} = 0$ and $f=1$.

-From our posteriors, then, we measure an upper limit on the Bond albedo of $A_{B} < 0.63$ to 95\% confidence, which under the Lambertian assumption of our model, corresponds to an upper limit on the geometric albedo of $A_{g} < 0.42$.
-Similarly, we measure an upper limit on the greenhouse factor of $f < 1.60$ to 95\% confidence, and we find that the thermal redistribution factor remains unconstrained.
+From our posteriors we instead measure an upper limit on the Bond albedo of $A_{B} < 0.63$ to 95\% confidence, which under the Lambertian assumption of our model, corresponds to an upper limit on the geometric albedo of $A_{g} < 0.42$.
+Similarly, we measure an upper limit on the greenhouse factor of $f < 1.6$ to 95\% confidence, and we find that the thermal redistribution factor remains unconstrained.
 As expected, the vertical offset $\gamma$ and error correction $\sigma_{\mathrm{jitter}}$ terms are marginal.
 The posterior distributions for the fit to the model can be seen in Figure~\ref{fig:full-terran-corner}.

 The posterior distribution of $\epsilon$ displays a non-uniform shape despite using a uniform prior.
 The complex interplay of this parameter with the other model parameters meant we did not have full conviction that this posterior was not simply a general artifact of null detections.
 To test this, we scrambled the Terran phase curve data randomly in phase, and then re-fitted using the same algorithm.
 These posteriors, shown as black dashed lines in Figure~\ref{fig:full-terran-corner}, reveal that indeed the $\epsilon$ posterior is an expected product of null detections and we give it little weight as a significant effect in what follows.